Port St. Lucie High School: Sports

-Port St. Lucie High School offers 24 Varsity teams in 16 FHSAA recognized sports.
+Port St. Lucie High School offers 24 varsity teams in 16 FHSAA-recognized sports.
 The Jaguars, as well as the Lady Jags, have long had success in athletics, though no PSLHS team has won a Florida High School Athletic Association (FHSAA) State Championship.
-PSLHS is traditionally strong in Boys' Basketball, Wrestling, Baseball, and Competitive Cheerleading.
+The school is traditionally strong in boys' basketball, wrestling, baseball, and competitive cheerleading.
 Due to its high student population, PSLHS competes in the second highest FHSAA Division for most sports.